mdn/content/files/en-us/web/api/storage_access_api/related_website_sets/index.md

 > **Warning:** One or more browser vendors oppose this feature — in its current state, it will never be implemented across all browsers.
 See [Standards positions](#standards_positions) for details of opposition.

-Related website sets is a mechanism for defining a set of related sites that share trusted content.
-As a result, browsers will grant default access for these sites to [third-party cookies](/en-US/docs/Web/HTTP/Cookies#third-party_cookies) in situations where they have content embedded in other members of the set.
+Related website sets are a mechanism for defining a set of related sites that share trusted content.
+As a result, browsers will grant default access for these sites to [third-party cookies](/en-US/docs/Web/HTTP/Cookies#third-party_cookies) when they have content embedded in other set members.

 ## Concepts and usage